 The course instructor will schedule proctoring duties for in-class and evening exams and grading.
-Some AI course assignments will not have evening exams.
-Those AI's may have to proctor other course exams and the scheduling supervisor will assign you to those courses.
-Evening exams are either on Tuesday, Wednesday or Thursday nights from 7:15p-9:15 and early exams from 5:15p-9:15p.
-Due to the large number of students taking exams and the lack of large lecture halls available, the number of AI's needed to proctor will exceed the number of AI's assigned per course.
-Therefore, AI's may proctor exams for other courses.
-The exam and proctoring schedule is emailed a week before each exam date.
+Some AI course assignments will not have evening exams, so those AI's may have to proctor other course exams that have a large number of students enrolled and the scheduling supervisor will assign you to those courses.
+The exam and proctoring schedule are emailed a week before each exam date.
 Exams rooms can be in the Chemistry Building or anywhere on campus and will not be in the same room for each exam.
+Evening exams are either on Tuesday, Wednesday, or Thursday nights from 7:15p-9:15 and early exams are on the same days from 5:15p-7:15p.
 The early exam room can have several different courses taking exams that date.
 If you are proctoring an early exam, you will have the added responsibility of picking up the early exam materials from the Academic Office before 4:00p the day of the exam.